MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/discovery/RemoteSystemApplication.md

 ### getDisplayName
 `public String getDisplayName()`

 Gets the display-friendly name for this application.
+This is the name used by the device for Bluetooth identification.
+If this hasn't been set or the device doesn't support Bluetooth, this field will be empty.

 #### Returns
 A String of the display name.